helmedeiros/blog/content/en/posts/2025-01-10-3-hours-to-10-minutes-user-stories.md

 ---
-title: "Coaching User Stories with AI"
+title: "From 3 Hours to 10 Minutes: How We Automated User Story Creation"
 categories:
   - AI
   - Agile